Lost television broadcast: Japan

-All episodes of the Osamu Tezuka anime Big X are said to be lost except for episodes 1, 11, and 40–59.
+All episodes of Osamu Tezuka's anime Big X are reportedly lost, except for episodes one, eleven, and 40–59.
 Only episodes 37 and 38 of Space Alien Pipi survive, along with the opening and ending theme.
-Certain episodes of Perman are lost, some have picture but no audio.
+Certain episodes of Perman are lost, while some have picture but no audio.

 Most episodes of the Children's puppet show Hyokkori Hyōtanjima, running from 1964 to 1969 on NHK for total of 1,224 episodes, were reportedly wiped after the broadcast.
 The tapes were reportedly reused for other programs since video tapes were costly.
-6 episodes have resurfaced from black and white kinescopes, as well as 2 color episodes.
+Six episodes have resurfaced from black-and-white kinescopes, as well as 2 color episodes.